At Trinity House, we are aware further

 • Guidance and support with personal hygiene and appearance

-• Developing social skills & maintaining positive community presence
+• Developing social skills & maintaining positive

 • Guidance and support with personal hygiene and appearance